t1/deployer/docs/tutorial.md

 ## Packaging Bundles

-This is actually outside of the Deployer itself, but it's an important step.
+This is actually outside of The Deployer itself, but it's an important step.
 And there are many ways to do it.
 One way is to build it with the `build-helper-maven-plugin`:

 - Create your project directory